-General Regions elect two Regional Representatives, one representing law school members and one representing employer members, each to serve two-year terms as members of the Regional Resource Council.
+General Regions elect two Regional Representatives, one representing law school members and one representing employer members, each to serve two-year terms as members of the Regional Leadership Council.
 The terms are staggered so that each General region has a total of four Regional Representatives at any time.
 Each Limited Region (Canada) elects one Regional will have 22 members.

-Regional Representative is a member of the Regional Resource Council (“RRC”) and has the following job responsibilities:
+Regional Representative is a member of the Regional Leadership Council (“RLC”) and has the following job responsibilities:

 - Attends in person the Annual

 Education Conference the year they are elected including an orientation/training session

 (from 1:00 - 5:00 pm on Monday, April 24, 2023 and from 8:00 - 11:30 am on Tuesday, April 25, 2023 with a dinner on Monday evening, April 24, 2023) at the Annual Education Conference.
 (NALP will cover the cost of the Monday night hotel expense for attendance at the orientation/training session immediately prior to the Annual Education Conference if the member's employer does not otherwise cover it.)
 Each Regional

 Representative should also use best efforts to attend the Annual Conference that takes place between the first and second years of their term.
 Note that the practicality of in-person meetings will depend on then current health and safety guidelines.